Here are the three questions that we asked from the top SEO consultants:

 Ans 2: Reduced organic reach.
 Bad news, I know.
 But Google is always learning new ways to keep visitors from clicking.
 They fill search results pages with featured snippets, Q&A boxes and anything else that pulls attention away from the blue organic links to our content.

-Click through rates from Google will continue to decline, but don’t get discouraged.
+Click-through rates from Google will continue to decline, but don’t get discouraged.
 There are so many opportunities to make great content in low competition topic areas.
-Smart SEOs will end 2019 with more organic traffic.
+Smart SEOs will end in 2022 with more organic traffic.
 Even if the traffic from each keyphrase declines, they will have higher rankings for more phrases.
 It’s worth fighting for and there are plenty of chances to win.

 Ans 3: Stop writing new articles and start updating old ones.
 If you’ve been at this for a while, you probably have a lot of URLs that have been linked to, but the articles are old and not all that relevant anymore.
 Each of these is an opportunity.
 If you rewrite the article (don’t just tweak it) then you have a head start in search because the URL already has authority.
 Once you give it an overhaul, it will have both authority and relevance.
 Bingo!
 The rank should jump.